Czech and Maltese PMs Call For Second Referendum -

 “There is an almost unanimous point of view around the table [of the European Council] that we would like the almost impossible to happen, that the UK has another referendum.
 That being said I wouldn’t know what the result would be, whether it would be any different from the first.”

 Last night at the summit dinner in the Felsenreitschule theatre in Salzburg, May told the EU’s leaders they had to compromise on the Irish border.
 The PM was firm that there will be no extension of Article 50 process and no second referendum.
 Malta’s PM Joseph Muscat is right about one thing, another referendum is almost impossible.
-The anti-Brexit neverendum campaigners are wasting there time.
+The anti-Brexit neverendum campaigners are wasting their time.
 Time’s up and it is deal or no deal…